konstantinfarrell/sitemap3/README.md

 Sitemap3 is a basic sitemap generation utility.

 Basic async now, more to come soon.
+Everything is under constructions so bear with me for a few.

 ## Usage